 The lovely selections you’ll find at Gift With Humanity is a curated collection that knocks the socks off those Aliexpress imposters.
 Leave all that behind and find only the best fair trade, local artisans, here.

 6. Fair Trade Flair

-Fair Trade Flair’s About page tells a story of the founder, who met local artisans while traveling around the world.
-Thanks to a heart in the right place, an appreciation of the world’s rich cultural diversity, and people met along the way, Fair Trade Flair now has it’s own exclusive collection of Fair Trade goods and a network of artisans to share with the world.
+Fair Trade Flair’s About page tells the story of the founder, who met local artisans while traveling around the world.
+Thanks to a heart in the right place, an appreciation of the world’s rich cultural diversity, and people met along the way, Fair Trade Flair now has its own exclusive collection of Fair Trade goods and a network of artisans to share with the world.